Espectrito

-Mario Pérez Jiménez (December 18, 1966 - January 23, 2016) was a Mexican Mini-Estrella luchador, or Mini professional wrestler, best known under the ring name Espectrito.
-Jiménez worked for the World Wrestling Federation as "Mini Vader" and "El Torito" between 1997 and 1999.
+Mario Pérez Jiménez (December 18, 1966 - January 23, 2016) was a Mexican professional wrestler, best known under the ring name Espectrito.
+Jiménez worked for the World Wrestling Federation (WWF) as "Mini Vader" and "El Torito" between 1997 and 1999.
 Jiménez was the first ever Mexican National Mini-Estrella Champion and IWC World Mini-Estrella Champion.
-Jiménez was originally an enmascarado, or masked wrestler, under the Espectrito name but lost it to Mascarita Sagrada in a Luchas de Apuestas match, a bet match where each wrestler puts his mask on the line.
-The Espectrito ring character is a Mini-version of wrestler Espectro, who was a well-known Luchador from the 1960s-1980s.
+Jiménez was originally an masked wrestler, under the Espectrito name but lost it to Mascarita Sagrada in a Luchas de Apuestas match, a bet match where each wrestler puts his mask on the line.
+The Espectrito ring character is a Mini-version of wrestler Espectro, who was a well-known professional wrestler from the 1960s-1980s.

 Professional wrestling career

 Mario Jiménez made his professional wrestling debut in 1984 under the ring name Centellita, working as a Mini-Estrella, or "Mini", division; working in the Mini division does not necessarily mean that Jiménez has dwarfism, as short wrestlers can also work in the "Mini" division.
 In 1989 Jimenez became part of Empresa Mexicana de Lucha Libre's (EMLL) newly created Mini-Estrella division.
 He was given the ring persona of "Espectrito" (Spanish for "Little Ghost"), a mini version of a wrestler named Espectro I (Ghost) who had been very successful in the 1960s and 1970s.
 As Espectrito he began working a storyline feud against Mascarita Sagrada.
 In 1992 CMLL created the CMLL World Mini-Estrella Championship and held a one-day tournament to find the first champion.
 Espectrito defeated Octagoncito in the first round but lost to rival Mascarita Sagrada in the finals.

 A few months after the creation of the Mini-Estrella title Antonio Peña, the creative force behind the Mini-Estrella division and a CMLL Booker decided to leave CMLL to create his own promotion, Asistencia Asesoría y Administración (AAA).
 Both Espectrito and Mascarita Sagrada decided to leave CMLL for AAA, staying loyal to the man that was responsible for creating the Minis division.
 The storyline between Espectrito and Mascarita Sagrada continued in AAA; AAA created their own Minis title, the Mexican National Mini-Estrella Championship and this time it was Espectrito who defeated Mascarita Sagrada to become the first champion.
 Espectrito would only hold the Minis title for three months before Sagrada defeated him for the belt.
 On August 6, 1994 Espectrito lost his mask as a result of losing a Luchas de Apuestas match, a "bet match" where the loser would unmask afterwards.
 On May 5, 1995 Espectrito defeated Mascarita Sagrada to win the IWC World Mini-Estrella Championship, holding it for two months before it was merged with the Mexican National Minis title in July, 1995 when Espectrito lost to Super Muñequito.
 Espectrito became a two time Mexican National Minis champion only days later when he defeated Super Muñequito for the title on July 26, 1996.
 Espectro's second title reign lasted less than two months, ending when Mascarita Sagarda, Jr. defeated him for the belt.